santagoy/san-tagoy-xyz/content/posts/Firefly-esque Lifepaths.md

 ## Starting Inventory

 When you finish character creation, you begin adventuring.
 Purchase your starting equipment.
-Prices are listed in the Gear section (under construction).
+Prices are listed in the [Gear section](dark-matter-drifter-gear.md).

 You have 12 Inventory slots.
 First 6 are quick slots, anything you can pull out at a moment's notice.
 These could be things in your pockets, belt, bandolier, coat, or hung on your back.
 The next 6 require 8 seconds or more to pull out from your caryall.